Serious Safeguarding Concerns relating to Salma Foodbank

 You can email us on firstname.lastname@example.org or call 0121 236 9000.

 17/09/20 - On 17th September 2020 we received a letter from MH Solicitors LLP (sent us to by email on 17th September 2020 but dated 14th September 2020) on behalf of Imran Hameed, entitled 'Defamation Claim Against Our Client Mr. Imran Hameed, Salma Foodbank'.
 We do not consider there to be a valid defamation claim against us.
+We have not shared this letter as we do not have permission to do so if Mr. Imran Hameed and his lawyers confirm they do not have any objections to us doing so.

 7/10/2020 - On 7th October 2020, a response was sent to MH Solicitors LLP on behalf of MWNUK by our insurers.
 Neither we nor our insurers have not had any further contact from Mr Imran Hameed, Salma Foodbank or MH Solicitors LLP since this date.
 However we would like to take this opportunity to clarify the following points: